evanwill/workshop-template-b/README.md

 - [go-go gh-pages](https://evanwill.github.io/go-go-ghpages/)

 > Repository does not include a Gemfile because it is a very simple project.
-> Originally built using Ruby 2.5+ and Jekyll 3.7+; most recently used Jekyll 4.2.0.
+> Originally built using Ruby 2.5+ and Jekyll 3.7+; most recently used Ruby 3 and Jekyll 4.2.1.
 > Designed for use with [GitHub Pages automatic build versions](https://pages.github.com/versions/).